CSE312: Web Applications

 Project

-Unlike the homework assignments, you required to use libraries and frameworks on your project.
+Unlike the homework assignments, you are required to use libraries and frameworks on your project.
 The intent is that homework will show you how the protocols of Internet work, while the project will give you practice using the tools that you will actually use in the real world.

 Readings